About Gasbusters

 Monitored and responded to City of Toronto initiatives that can help achieve our goal of banning the use of gas leaf blowers and related garden equipment.

-Encouraged Councillors to pass a by-law banning the use of toxic two-stroke equipment including gas-powered leaf blowers.
+Encouraged Councillors to pass a by-law banning the use of toxic two-stroke equipment, including gas-powered leaf blowers, so gardeners switch to manual or electric equipment.

 What We’ve Done